 GOP fundraiser Meg Whitman endorses Clinton

 SACRAMENTO, Calif.
-(AP) — Top Republican donor and fundraiser Meg Whitman has endorsed Democrat Hillary Clinton for president, saying she cannot support a candidate who has “exploited anger, grievance, xenophobia and racial division.”
+(AP) — Top Republican donor and fundraiser Meg Whitman endorsed Democrat Hillary Clinton for president on Tuesday, saying she cannot support a candidate who has “exploited anger, grievance, xenophobia and racial division.”

 She said national security would be in danger under a Trump presidency and she encouraged all Republicans to support Clinton in November.